 How Do I Get Rid of Cable But Keep Internet?

 It is common for cable companies to also offer internet service.
-Unfortunately, in many cases, they’re also the only option for high speed internet in your area.
+Unfortunately, in many cases, they’re also the only option for high-speed internet in your area.

 No guide to cord cutting is complete without discussing separating the two when you cancel service.

-With cable dying companies do try to increase rates or make it difficult to separate the two.
+With cable dying, companies do try to increase rates or make it difficult to separate the two.
 Regardless, it’s still possible to get internet without cable.

-Ask your provider the cost of internet-only service.
+Ask your provider about the cost of internet-only service.
 You can also ask your local phone company if they offer internet service.

 Going internet only may cause the price of that service to increase.
 Just keep that in mind when setting your streaming budget.